FortinetCloudCSE/k8s-101-workshop/content/02_quickstart_overview_faq/02_02_k8s_overview/02_02_03_k8snodeandservice.md

 ### Node

+Kubernetes runs your workload by placing containers into Pods to run on **Nodes**.
+A node may be a virtual or physical machine, depending on the cluster.
+Each node is managed by the control plane and contains the services necessary to run Pods.

 In Self Managed kubernets, a Node include kubernetes master node and worker node, while In Azure Kubernetes Service (AKS), the term "Node" typically refers to what is known in Kubernetes terminology as a "worker node."
 These are the virtual machines (VMs) or physical machines that run your containerized applications and services.
 In AKS, the control plane (master nodes) is managed by Azure and abstracted from the user, providing a simplified user experience and reducing the operational overhead for cluster management.

-Each Worker Node can host multiple Pods.
-It's up to the control plane to smartly schedule these Pods across the Nodes, making sure that each Node's resources (like CPU and memory) are used efficiently.

-There are a couple of key components you'll find running on every Kubernetes Node:
+Unlike with self-managed Kubernetes clusters, you do not have direct access to the control plane VMs or their configurations in AKS.
+This means you cannot directly log into the control plane nodes or run commands on them as you might with worker nodes.

+Typically you have several nodes in a cluster, in a learning or resource-limited environment, you might have only one node.
+In this AKS deployment, There is only one single worker node exist.

+The components on a worker node include the **kubelet**, a **container runtime**, and the **kube-proxy**.

-Kubelet: This is the main guy talking to both the Node it's on and the control plane.
+**Kubelet**: This is the main guy talking to both the Node it's on and the control plane.
 It looks after the Pods and containers on the Node, making sure they're running as they should.
-Container Runtime: This is what actually runs your containers.
+**Container Runtime**: This is what actually runs your containers.
 It pulls the container images from where they're stored, unpacks them, and gets your application up and running.
 Docker and CRI-O are examples of container runtimes used in Kubernetes environments.
+**kube-proxy**: This is essential for the operation of Kubernetes services, allowing Pods to communicate with each other and with the outside world.
+It enables services to be exposed to the external network, load balances traffic across Pods, and is crucial for the overall networking functionality in Kubernetes.

 So, in short, a Worker Node is the workhorse of a Kubernetes cluster, providing the necessary environment for your applications (in containers) to run.
-The control plane keeps an eye on the resources and health of each Node to ensure the cluster operates efficiently.
+The control plane or master node keeps an eye on the resources and health of each Node to ensure the cluster operates efficiently.

 ![Alt text for the image](https://kubernetes.io/docs/tutorials/kubernetes-basics/public/images/module_03_nodes.svg)